Colin has been a follower of the sport of cycling for 30 years, when Sean Kelly challenged the dominance of continental cyclists.

 Winners are normally punch riders who are adept at riding on cobbles as well having the ability to climb short, steep hills.
 Several riders have managed to win the Tour of Flanders on three occasions; these riders being Achiel Buysse, Fiorenzo Magni, Eric Leman, Johan Museeuw, Tom Boonen and Fabian Cancellara.

-Paris-Roubaix is another cobbled classic, but one with more cobbled sections that the Tour of Flanders, and its difficulty is attested to by its nickname, The Hell of the North (l’Enfer du Nord).
+Paris-Roubaix is another cobbled classic, but one with more cobbled sections that the Tour of Flanders.
+Its difficulty is attested to by its nickname, The Hell of the North (l’Enfer du Nord).

 The narrow sections of cobble stones see the peloton break-up and reform throughout the race, but into the second half of the race, only the strongest and luckiest of racers will be to the front, and still be there when the leader, or leaders, enters the Roubaix Velodrome.
 Luck does indeed come into it, for punctures and mechanical breakdowns are prevalent, as bikes take a pounding upon the cobblestones, and assistance from team cars can be far behind because of the race profile.

-Even older than Paris-Roubaix, Liège-Bastogne-Liège was first raced by amateurs in 1892, and professionals in 1894, and this has given rise to its nickname, La Doyenne, the Old Lady.
+Even older than Paris-Roubaix, Liège-Bastogne-Liège was first raced by amateurs in 1892, and professionals in 1894.
+This has given rise to its nickname, La Doyenne, the Old Lady.

 The last of the spring classics, Liège-Bastogne-Liège goes through the Ardennes, and as a result is noted for its sharp hills, prominent features of the second half of the race, and also its uphill finish.
 The hilly nature of the course ensures that climbers are to the fore, and do not be surprised if those who are normally to the fore in Grand Tours are also contesting for the win.